torch/threads/README.md

 functions when required (`save` and `load`).
 See [serialize specifications](#threads.serialize) for more details.

-By default the serialization system uses the `threads.serialize` sub-package, which leverages torch serialization.
+By default the serialization system uses the `'threads.serialize'` sub-package, which leverages torch serialization.

-The `threads.sharedserialization` is also provided, which transparently *shares* the storages, tensors and [tds](http://github.com/torch/tds) C data structures.
-This approach is great if one need to pass large data structures between threads.
+The `'threads.sharedserialize'` sub-package is also provided, which transparently *shares* the storages, tensors and [tds](http://github.com/torch/tds) C data structures.
+This approach is great if one needs to pass large data structures between threads.
 See
 [the shared example](test/test-threads-shared.lua) for more details.